 Muscles are beneficial, and the older you are, the more beneficial they become.

-In other words, lack of muscle tone correlates with frailty and injury.
+Muscles correlate with life expectancy and quality of life as you age, and lack of muscle tone correlates with frailty and injury.